markphilpot/markphilpot_com_gatsby/content/micro/2021/20210112-125901/index.md

 **Update** -- [iSH.app](https://ish.app) now supports node!
 I can at least now edit markdown files via the command line on an iPad now.
 Going to see if I can get gatsby to actually run and connect to localhost...

-Note to self: I do need to update my vim configuration
+Note to self: I do need to update my vim configuration, but for the moment I can actually edit the markdown files in Byword on the iPad since iSH exposes it's filesystem to the Files system.